 - Has a bad deal for storage.
 I mean, 128Gb?

 - All-Day Battery Life – Go longer than ever with up to 18 hours of battery life.

 2. Asus ZenBook 13

-The Asus ZenBook 13 redefines the tag of a budget laptop for video editing by delivering the quality of resourcefulness that would normally only comes with premium laptops.
+The Asus ZenBook 13 is a Windows laptop that redefines the tag of budget laptops for video editing by delivering the quality of resourcefulness that would normally only comes with premium laptops.
 First, it has to be said that it looks heavenly, even though that has never helped any travel vlogger.
-What can help, though, is good performance, and the Asus Zenbook delivers with distinct aplomb.
+However, good performance can help, and the Asus Zenbook delivers with distinct aplomb.

 - Exquisite design

 - Lively colors on a wonderful 1080p screen